defconfurs/dcfurs-badge-dc27/README.md

 ### `dcfurs.set_pix_rgb(row, col, value)`
 Sets the color of a single pixel using its row and column coordinates in the matrix.
-The `value` parameter must be an integer which encodes 8-bits of red, 8-bits of green and 8-bits of blue (eg: 0x00RRGGBB).
+The `value` parameter must be an integer which encodes a 24-bit color to use for the pixel, with 8-bits of red, 8-bits of green and 8-bits of blue (eg: `0xRRGGBB`).

 ### `dcfurs.set_pix_hue(row, col, hue, val=255)`
 Sets the color of a single pixel using its row and column coordinates in the matrix.